briandfoy/briandfoy.github.io/_posts/2022-06-29-another-reduction-example.md

 }
 {% endhighlight %}

 The outer `if` checks some variable for the run mode, then does the same operation with a slightly different regex.
-Here are the patterns aligned, so that you see that the second pattern has `QA/` at the front:
+Here are the patterns aligned so that you see that the second pattern has `QA/` at the front:

 {% highlight perl %}
     (\d{2})(\d{2})(\d{2})\/([a-z]{5})\/\d{6}\.(dw[a-z]+)\.001
 QA\/(\d{2})(\d{2})(\d{2})\/([a-z]{5})\/\d{6}\.(dw[a-z]+)\.001
 {% endhighlight %}

 The problem is that the structure hides that simple difference.
-The `if` are only there to select between slight differences before going the same thing.
+The `if` is only there to select between slight differences before going on to do the same thing.

 One way to fix that is the take the pattern out of the loop.
-The can use the `qr` to build a regex without using it, and you can even use that result inside another regex to make a bigger one.
+You can use the `qr` to build a regex without using it, and you can even use that result inside another regex to make a bigger one.
 Once you have the final pattern, apply it with `m//` as usual:

 {% highlight perl %}
 my $base = qr|(\d{2})(\d{2})(\d{2})/([a-z]{5})/\d{6}\.(dw[a-z]+)\.001|;